How to make your online orders gentler on the Earth

-Being able to click a button and get a little treat to your door can feel like a miracle of technological and supply-chain convenience.
-But getting that speedy shipment of vitamins or new socks to your doorstep within a day or two comes at a price.
+The ability to click a button and get a little treat sent right to you can feel like a miracle of technological and supply-chain convenience.
+It’s no grand revelation that getting a speedy shipment of vitamins or new socks to your doorstep within a day or two comes with an emissions toll.
+But does that mean in-store shopping is the best choice in every scenario?
+Not exactly.

-In an ideal world—one in which shipping speeds are slower, fleets are electric, and retailers consolidate packages into fewer trips—home delivery could be the most eco-friendly shopping option.
-In a reality where same-day and next-day shipping has become the norm, though, more delivery vehicles are driving longer with multiple drop-offs, which is far less efficient than a tight route.
+In an ideal world, retailers would ease a lot of the carbon burden for us.
+Analyses have found that an e-commerce system in which sellers opt for slower shipping speeds, switch to electric fleets, and consolidate packages into fewer trips would allow home delivery to become the most planet eco-friendly shopping option—bar none.
+In a reality where same-day and next-day shipping has become the norm, however, more delivery vehicles are driving longer with multiple drop-offs, which is far less efficient.

-The final leg of home delivery, often referred to as the “last mile,” is what separates ordering wares from in-store shopping in terms of emissions.
-Toting goods to individual homes is responsible for up to 50% of all carbon from delivery vehicles, which amounted to 4.5 million tons of CO2 in 2020—that’s equal to the emissions associated with powering nearly a million homes for a year.
+The final leg of home delivery, often referred to as the “last mile,” is what drives up emissions.
+Toting goods to individual homes is responsible for up to 50% of all carbon from delivery vehicles, which amounted to 4.5 million tons of CO2 in 2020—that’s equal to the greenhouse gases associated with powering nearly a million homes for a year.

-There are also a lot of bumps in the e-commerce road that spike its negative impacts.
-In terms of planet-warming potential: Up to 20% of packages aren’t delivered on the first try, and about 17% of online purchases are returned.
-Then there’s pollution and waste: About a third of trash in the U.S. comes from e-commerce packaging, and delivery vehicles usually run on diesel, whose exhaust pollutes the environment and harms health.
+There are also a lot of bumps in the e-commerce road that can spike its negative impacts.
+Up to 20% of packages aren’t delivered on the first try, and about 17% of online purchases are returned.
+Then there’s pollution and waste: About one-third of trash in the U.S. comes from e-commerce packaging, and delivery vehicles usually run on diesel, whose exhaust pollutes the environment and harms health

-But at the end of the day, if going to the store requires a separate drive, it could make more sense emissions-wise to just go ahead and order what you need.
-One analysis even found that shopping online could significantly reduce vehicle emissions under the right circumstances.
-As we wait for potentially climate-friendly last-mile options (i.e., electric trucks) to scale up, here are a few things we can do to lessen the impact of those deliveries.
+This, of course, all comes with a big ol’ but: If going to the store requires a separate drive, it could make more sense from a planet-warming POV to order what you need.
+One analysis even found that shopping online would significantly reduce vehicle emissions in some circumstances.
+As we wait for potentially climate-friendly last-mile solutions to take over, here are a few ways we can lessen the impact of our deliveries.

 Good: Slower shipping